sodafoundation/architecture-analysis/README.md

 #### Meeting on Tuesdays

-Next Meeting Date: May 7th, 2019
+Next Meeting Date: June 4th, 2019

 It is held bi-weekly at 4:00pm-5:00pm UTC (9:00am-10:00am PT and 12:00pm-1:00pm ET) on Tuesdays.